harsha-amarasiri/game-love-api/README.md

 > :fire: A more complete version of this project with additional features and improvements can be found at
 > [GameOn API](https://github.com/harsha-amarasiri/game-on-api).
-> This project is implemented with DDD principles includes technologies and patterns including *Soft Deletes, JPA
+> This project is implemented loosely following DDD principles to demonstrate technologies and patterns including *Soft Deletes, JPA
-> Auditing, Entity Versioning, Database Migrations,Pagination, Global Exception Handling, Enhanced API error handling
+> Auditing, Entity Versioning, Database Migrations, Pagination & Sorting, Request Validation, Global Exception Handling, Enhanced API error handling
 > and more.*

 ## :bulb: Features